chge/tasty/README.md

 ### Permanent secrets

 Store passwords in CIS and pass credentials into command line.
+All arguments will be available in `tasty.config` object.

 ### One-off secrets